-In conjunction with own funds requirements and the application of IRB, exposures are categorised into exposure classes.
-Retail loans are assigned to the retail exposure class.
-AIRB is applied for all collateralised retail exposures.
-Other exposures secured by collateral are assigned to the corporate exposure class where FIRB is used.
+Exposures are assigned an exposure class in conjunction with calculation of own funds requirements according to the IRB framework.
+The AIRB approach is used for the retail exposure class while the FIRB approach is used for the corporate exposure class.
 The table Loan portfolios and exposure classes for which the IRB approach is applied, shows the distinction between retail exposures, corporate exposures and their respective approach.